5 Best iPad Apps for Technical Drawing

 I think that’s the real USP of iPads these days.

-We can now draw directly on the surface, with no disconnect between the hand and the screen.
+We can now draw directly on the surface without a disconnect between the hand and the screen.

 And thanks to the sheer power of the iPad Pro, there is almost no lag when drawing.

-- More advanced drawing with coloring and using textures, simulating different canvases and brushes
+2. More advanced drawing with coloring and using textures, simulating different canvases and brushes.

-- Illustration work using more advanced tools to bring shapes together, blend them, draw lines in predictable ways (e.g., with Bezier curves), filling, recoloring, and exporting the result (vector graphics, PostScript, …)
+3. Illustration work using more advanced tools to bring shapes together, blend them, draw lines in predictable ways (e.g., with Bezier curves), fill, recolor, and export the result (vector graphics, PostScript, …)

 Most of the apps available for iPad fall into the first three categories and are, therefore, often not useful for technical drawings.